harystyleseze/space-puzzle-game-on-rootstock/space-puzzle-guide.md

 ## 🔍 What Makes Space Puzzle Unique

-1. **Blockchain-Powered Progress**: Unlike traditional puzzle games where progress is stored locally, Space Puzzle leverages the Core blockchain to ensure your achievements and rewards are permanently recorded and truly owned by you.
+1. **Blockchain-Powered Progress**: Unlike traditional puzzle games where progress is stored locally, Space Puzzle leverages the Rootstock blockchain to ensure your achievements and rewards are permanently recorded and truly owned by you.

 2. **NFT Integration**: Earned badges are minted as NFTs, providing tangible value and ownership of your accomplishments.